ibm-cloud-docs/assistant/beta.md

 ## Available beta features
 {: #beta-features}

+The following features are available for use by participants in the beta program only.
+To find out how to request access, see [Particpate in the beta program](feedback.html#feedback-beta).

 - You can now save multiple versions of a dialog skill.

   To take a snapshot of the current training data and dialog, click **Save new version**.
 See [Creating skill versions](beta-versions.html) for more details.